kenllyacosta/Specification-Pattern-Demo/README.md

 # Specification-Pattern-Demo
-This project implements Specification Pattern with Repository
+This project implements Specification Pattern with Repository using clean architecture.